oliota/pipeline-github/README.md

 * Pushes changes automatically via GitHub Actions
 * Randomly decides (\~50%) when to commit and push, making activity unpredictable
 * Provides test scripts for both Linux (`local_test.sh`) and Windows (`local_test.bat`)
+* Uses the `GITHUB_ACTOR` automatically for commit user/email, so you don’t have to set it manually

 ## Getting Started